The Kettle Belles – What Coaching 9 Women Taught Me

 As a coach I work with women all the time on a one to one basis.
 However, when it comes to coaching kettlebells in a group the majority of my clients have been men.
 I’ve never run a womens kettlebell class.
 I don’t know why, it just worked out that way.
 Testosterone, bad jokes, and banter!

-I was approached by a friend, Sarah, a Mum in my village, about starting a daytime womens kettlebell class.
+I was approached by some friends, Sarah and Hannah, Mums in my village, about starting a daytime womens kettlebell class.
 Initially I wasn’t keen, but the idea grew on me with some persuasion.

 Having 3 children I know how much hard work kids can be.
 So for a Mum trying to adopt a health and fitness regime on a regular basis isn’t easy.
 Let’s face it, the majority of fitness providers are young, don’t have kids and often live at home with Mum and Dad, so they don’t have much empathy.